fossasia/susi_server/README.rst

        gradle assemble

-   Compiled file can be found in build dir Last, clean up so that we can still build the project using Ant
+   The compiled file can be found in build dir Last, clean up so that we can still build the project using Ant
    ::
        ./gradle_clean.sh